dockstore/dockstore/README.md

 ### Migration to Dockstore 1.7

-1. Ensure that you are using Java 11
+1. Ensure that you are using Java 11.
+Java 8 (both Open and Oracle) will not work.

 ### Migration to Dockstore 1.3